-Extenuating Circumstances (ECs) are, according to the University's Regulations, circumstances that make it 'temporarily impossible' for a student to meet a deadline, revise for or attend an exam or assessment, or participate in their programme as might be reasonably expected.
+Extenuating Circumstances (ECs) are, according to the University regulations, circumstances that make it 'temporarily impossible' for a student to meet a deadline, revise for or attend an exam or assessment, or participate in their programme as might be reasonably expected.

 Important: ECs should be applied for BEFORE the deadline.
 If you have missed a deadline or exam, you can still apply but it may be harder to get this approved.

 If you have to leave an exam due to extenuating circumstances, you need to complete the 'unfit to continue' form in the exam and then have 5 working days to apply for extenuating circumstances.

 Applications submitted after the deadline or event